 Perfect Jacques Torres Chocolate Chip Cookies with slightly crisp edges, chewy middles, and the best flavor!
 With my easy recipe you only need to chill the dough for 30 minutes!
 Try this wildly-popular chocolate chip cookie recipe for yourself.
 These are the best chocolate chip cookies ever!
+Make sure to try my white chocolate chip cookies too!

-The Best Chocolate Chip Cookies
+Homemade Jacques Torres Chocolate Chip Cookies

 A few years ago there was quite a buzz on a popular recipe that the New York Times featured, it was a close adaptation to the Jacques Torres Chocolate Chip cookies.
 If you’ve ever had a Jacques Torres cookie then you can agree, they are some darn good cookies.
-Turn the clock ahead years later and I finally got around to making this cherished recipe that had people raving and gawking.

-Ingredients In Jacques Torres Chocolate Chip Cookies
+So that’s how these QUICK Jacques Torres Chocolate Chip Cookies were made!

 - All purpose flour